mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The live chat process started unintentionally as one child was left to their own devices as a parent was undertaking a social mission (see below and previous chapter). -->

-#### Examining complexity using identity formation and specialisation

-It is of value to examine specialisation as a form of agency and identity formation using different lenses.

-It can be seen through the lens of double stimulation.
-The choice to specialise, marks a form of transformative agency.
-Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

-Or, perhaps more accurately here as a movement between activity systems, to be incorporated as a repertoire.

-These repertoires become public, and are in part socially motivated, via the process of playtesting.

-Thus the specialisation becomes a kind of relational agency for the learning environment as a whole.
-It exists as a form of identity within an individuals repertoire and for others to draw on as an affordence of the learning system.

-Hence the next section.
-An attempt a synthesis.

 ## Part Three : Synthesis in relation to Issues of inclusive pedagogy UDL, UMC, MOE, PBL.